h2r/burlap_caffe/README.md

 To run this code, you will need to ALE.
 To install ALE, follow the instructions on our [burlap_ale repository](https://github.com/h2r/burlap_ale).
+If you want to replicate Deep-Mind's results, be sure to use [our fork of ALE](https://github.com/h2r/Arcade-Learning-Environment), and set TERMINATE_ON_END_LIFE to true.

 NOTE: You may need to increase the Java max memory size to run this example.
 To do so, add `-Xmx8192m` as a Java VM argument (this sets the max memory